yancong222/NLP_text_essentials/README.md

 # NLP_text_essentials

-This repository is a component of the analyses conducted for the manuscript "How robust are linguistic markers of aging?
-The case of aging-related social media text", _Natural Language Processing Journal_. https://doi.org/10.1016/j.nlp.2026.100203.
+This repository serves as a component of the analyses conducted for the manuscript titled "How Robust are Linguistic Markers of Aging?
+The Case of Aging-Related Social Media Text" published in the _Natural Language Processing Journal_.
+The manuscript can be accessed at the following link: https://doi.org/10.1016/j.nlp.2026.100203.

-NLP scripts for text analyses essentials
+The repository contains essential NLP scripts for conducting automatic text analyses.

 Developers: Jingying Hu; Trisha Godara; Yan Cong.
 Purdue University.

 | Notebook | Description |
 |--------|-------------|